bitaddict-ab/arassync/README.md

 * Consilium Marine & Safety AB
 * CPAC Systems AB

-This code has been developed, paid for and generously licensed under the MIT license by the above companies See COPYING.TXT for full license/copyright information.
+This code has been developed, paid for and generously licensed under the MIT license by the above companies.

+See COPYING.TXT for full license/copyright information.

 ## What is this repository for?